 List of Android 12 Custom ROM

-As of now, there is no custom firmware available for Android devices based on Android 12.
+As of now, there is no custom firmware available for many devices based on Android 12.
 Currently, you can only get the Android 12 Beta GSI package for your Project Treble-supported non-Pixel Android devices that you can flash by following this link.

 Once Google releases the official Android 12 Stable build publicly along with the AOSP 12 Source Code for the developers, more and more Custom ROMs will start landing for the Android community.